Foreigners in the Czech Republic: a Brief Overview

 Number of foreigners in the Czech Republic

-According to official statistics, 1,065,740 foreigners lived in the Czech Republic at the end of 2023.
-Compared to the first year of Czech independence in 1993, around 14 times more foreigners live in the country.
-It is perhaps no surprise that the fastest increase ever was recorded in 2022 when around half a million Ukrainian citizens who had been driven from their homes by the war unleashed by Russia arrived in the Czech Republic.
+According to official statistics, 1,094,090 foreigners lived in the Czech Republic at the end of 2024.
+Compared to the situation in the first year of Czech independence, 1993, this is about 14 times more.
+It probably comes as no surprise that the fastest increase ever was recorded in 2022, when about half a million citizens of Ukraine -- driven from their homes by the Russian-instigated war -- arrived in the Czech Republic.

-The conflict in Ukraine is reflected not only in the total number of foreigners but also in their national structure.
-Ukrainians currently make up over half of the virtual "foreigner pie chart".
-Slovak citizens have the second largest representation, followed by Vietnamese and Russians.
+The Ukrainian conflict is reflected not only in the total number of foreigners, but also in their national structure.
+Ukrainians currently make up more than a half of the notional ''foreigner pie chart.''
+The second largest slice is held by Slovaks, followed by Vietnamese and then Russians.

-As the animated graph below shows, the four groups have dominated the ranking of foreigners throughout the post-revolutionary period.
+As shown in the animated graph below, the four previously mentioned groups have dominated the ranking of foreigners in the Czech republic throughout the post-revolutionary period.
 It is only at the fifth position that there is an occasional change.
-The long-standing position of Poles has been taken over by Germans several times in recent years, and most recently by Romanians.
-About 20,000 of them now live legally in the Czech Republic.
+In recent years, the long-standing position of Poles has been taken over several times by Germans, and most recently by Romanians -- about 20,000 of them now live legally in the Czech Republic.

 Residence status

-The foreign community is divided more or less evenly into three groups according to their residence permit category.
+The foreign community is currently more or less evenly divided into three categories regarding type of residence permit.
 Most foreigners in the Czech Republic live under temporary protection.
-This status was activated within the EU in March 2022 in response to the mass arrival of refugees from Ukraine.
-The purpose of introducing temporary protection was to prevent overcrowding in the asylum systems of member states, where they typically handle applications on a case-by-case basis.
+This is a status that was activated within the EU in March 2022 in response to the mass arrival of refugees from Ukraine.
+The purpose of introducing temporary protection was to prevent overcrowding in the member states' asylum systems, where applications are normally dealt with on a case-by-case basis.

-The second third of foreigners reside in the Czech Republic based on permanent residence.
+The second category of foreigners who reside in the Czech Republic have permanent residence.
 This permit can be obtained by both EU citizens and nationals of so-called third countries (i.e. non-EU countries).
-The standard condition for granting this permit is continuous residence in the Czech Republic for five years.
+The standard condition for granting this permit is a continuous five-year residence in the Czech Republic.

-The 341,000 foreigners in the remaining group comprise mainly EU citizens with a registration certificate and third-country nationals with a long-term visa or long-term residence permit.
-Based on data from the Ministry of the Interior, the chart below includes this diverse group in the temporary residence category.
+Finally, the remaining group of foreigners, currently 333,000, mainly consist of EU citizens with a registration certificate and third-country nationals with a long-term visa or long-term residence permit.
+The Ministry of the Interior includes this diverse group in the category of temporary residence.

 Distribution

-Not surprisingly, the capital city also dominates the regional rankings by the share of foreigners in the population - by the end of 2022, more than one in four Prague residents was a foreigner.
-Large percentages of foreigners, between 11 and 14 per cent, also reside in the Pilsen, Hradec Králové, and the Central Bohemia regions.
+Not surprisingly, the capital city also dominates the regional rankings by the share of foreigners in the population.
+Approximately one in four inhabitants of the capital is a foreigner.
+Relatively large proportions of foreigners (between 11 and 14 percent) can also be found in the Pilsen, Hradec Králové and Central Bohemia regions.

-It is worth noting that even in this case, the aggregate data conceal essential nuances, such as the distribution of individual groups of foreigners by nationality.
-For example, a map showing the distribution of Vietnamese people would be significantly darker near the German border.
-At the same time, the majority of Poles would predictably be found in the northern Bohemia region from Liberec to Náchod.
+It is worth noting that here again, the aggregate data conceal relatively important nuances, such as the different distribution of individual foreigner groups by nationality.
+For example, a map showing the distribution of Vietnamese would be significantly darker in the area of the Czech-German border, while the focal point of the distribution of Poles would rather predictably be found in the northern Bohemia belt stretching from Liberec to Náchod.

 Where to look for more detailed data?